-The virus has changed the how we live and work overnight, and as the world continues to navigate these times of uncertainty, general hiring practices are forced to be re-imagined in order to effectively engage the best candidates for the job or project.
+As the world continues to navigate the new world of work, general hiring practices are forced to be re-imagined in order to effectively engage the best candidates for the job or project.

 Job postings must reflect the new world of work

 Virtual job fairs, 100 per cent remote recruiting, video job interviews, job sites and gaining deeper insights into the candidate experience and the needs of job seekers are quickly becoming the new hiring practices for talent acquisition teams when they need to fill a job.

 Video technology applications, like Zoom, Google Hangouts, Microsoft Teams and Slack allow the ability to conduct remote job interviews via video conferencing, yet re-visiting your talent acquisition strategy is critical to ensuring the best candidates are engaging with your company.

 However, before any of these hiring practices can be performed, organizations must first create a detailed job description that will help to create the best job posting (or job ads as they are similarly called) to attract the best possible candidates for the job.

 And unless your organization is a household name, chances are that when a job seeker clicks on your job posting, it’s their first time engaging with your brand.

 In many organizations, it's common for job postings to be considered as elements set apart from the talent acquisition process, when they are, in fact, one of the first and most important factors in effective recruitment and set the tone for everyone involved in filling the job.